You must be a BSA member to be nominated for any of our awards

 The Ruth Spencer prize was established in 1976 to honour the memory of Ruth Spencer.
 It is made in recognition of a contribution to clinical services by a registered practitioner.
 It is awarded annually and consists of a certificate and honorarium.
 The original recipient was Hilary Ballam.

 Awards that are Nominated by The Editorial Team Of BSA News

 Jos Millar Award

-The Jos Millar shield was established in 2000 by the winner of the 1997 Ruth Spencer prize.
-It is awarded annually for the best article published in BSA news and consists of a certificate and shield.
+The Jos Millar award was established in 2000 by the winner of the 1997 Ruth Spencer prize.
+It is awarded annually for the best article published in BSA news and consists of a certificate and trophy.

 The Nomination Process